ben2d2/ipd-acme-groceries/README.md

 ## Quick set up of a Virtual Environment
+> virtualenv is used to manage Python packages for different projects.
+Using virtualenv allows you to avoid installing Python packages globally which could break system tools or other projects.
+You can install virtualenv using pip.

 Run the following commands from your terminal and inside the app directory
 - `pip install virtualenvwrapper`
 - `python3 -m venv acme`